mercadopago/devsite-docs/guides/security/pci.en.md

 For each of the twelve PCI requirements, there are basically four different levels of compliance, typically based on the volume ofcard transactions yourprocesses organization annually, and each level has a set of obligations.

-* **Level 1:** Organizations that process more than 6 million transactions per year for Visa or MasterCard, or more than 2.5 million for American Express; or there has been a data breach; or they are considered level 1 by any card association.
+* **Level 1:** (i) Organizations that process more than 6 million transactions per year for Visa or MasterCard, or more than 2.5 million for American Express; (ii) organizations in which there has been a data breach; (iii) organizations considered level 1 by any card association.
     * Annual Compliance Report (ROC) by a Qualified Security Assessor (QSA) or Internal Auditor.
     * Quarterly Network Scanning by Approved Vendor (ASV).
     * Compliance Certification (AOC).